AdevHelps/Quotes/README.md

 Long click to delete the quote

 ## Considerations
-Quotes only uses the dark theme
+Quotes only has one theme mode

 ## About the app
 Quotes uses: